What’s Stainless Steel？

 Therefore, it is better to clean the surface of mechanical cleaning in the dry condition.

-Mechanical method can only clean the surface of the metal, not change the anti-corrosion ability of the metal itself.
+The mechanical method can only clean the surface of the metal, not change the anti-corrosion ability of the metal itself.

 Therefore, it is recommended to use polishing equipment to repolish after mechanical cleaning and seal with polishing wax.